For students

 Speak it in rhythm

-Speak through your piece or a tricky section in rhythm while keeping the beat somewhere on your body — clapping, snapping, or stomping.
+Speak through your piece or a tricky section in rhythm while keeping the beat somewhere on your body — clapping, snapping, stomping.

 #76